Frequently asked questions

 What kind of CPU (processor) do I need?

-PIANOTEQ is CPU intensive software for it computes the sound in real time.
+Pianoteq is CPU intensive software for it computes the sound in real time.
 However, most modern computers already offer a fully sufficient CPU.
-We recommend a CPU with dual or multiple cores, such as the Intel Core 2 Duo or AMD X2.
+We recommend a multi-core CPU, such as the Intel Core i3 or better.
 By restricting polyphony or the internal sample rate in the Options menu, you can work with less powerful CPU's.

 In what situation does the CPU load get high?

 Many bass notes in combination with the sustain pedal require lots of computations for the CPU.
 Most modern CPUs can handle this fine.